minhal92/Coding-Projects/README.md

-# projects
+# Coding Projects
-A GIT repository used to store and share my recently completed coding projects
+This GIT repository is for sharing my recently completed coding projects with any potential employers.
+Each separate folder has the relevant code I wrote for that project.

-Each of the codes is stored in a seperate folder.
-The purpose of sharing this code is to show any potential employers a sample of my coding skills.
+To read about my other projects please visit: https://minhalhussain.com/Recent-Projects/